 Here you’ll find a collection of family friendly airlines and reviews on their facilities for kids.
 Whether you are flying with a baby, toddler or an older child, these airline reviews will let you know what is onboard and what service you can expect on your flight.
+For a round up of the airlines which provide more than the usual child, baby meals, kids’ activity packs etc see my top family friendly airlines here.

 Most of the airline reviews below are from a family travel and an economy class perspective, but when I have been upgraded or have used points to upgrade to premium economy or business class, the reviews are not only from a family perspective but from a business or solo traveler view point too.
 Wherever appropriate, lounge reviews are reviewed too.